 White-Letter Hairstreak.
 We are very lucky to have this special butterfly on the reserve.
-You may look for them in mid July.
+You may look for them in mid-July.
 They are a small butterfly which lives in the tops of elm trees so are very difficult to see.
-However they occasionally come down to ground level to feed on the nectar from flowers such as bramble and creeping thistle.
+However, they occasionally come down to ground level to feed on the nectar from flowers such as bramble and creeping thistle.
 The species declined in the 1970’s due Dutch Elm disease.
-On the reserve they have been seen on the left of the large ditch when facing the river.
+On the reserve, they can sometimes be seen on the left of the large ditch when facing the river.

 Click on the link below for an updated printable PDF